-Career Connections is a continuum of services that starts in middle school and continues through college and includes three frameworks: career awareness, career exploration and readiness, and career immersion.
+LEAP offers a continuum of career services that start in middle school and continue through college and include three frameworks: career awareness, career exploration and readiness, and career immersion.

 This phase is intended to make middle school and early high school students aware of the breadth of career and/or occupational choices.